Content Marketing Strategy Conversion Optimization

 For example, I searched: Hair stylist rainbow pastel Winnipeg

-And look what I found: Hair by Miss Kelly O, and she’s a local lady too!
+And look what I found: Hair by Miss Kelly O, and shes a local lady too!

-Rainbow hair by Kelly O in Winnipeg ManitobaIf she didn't share what she does with a straightforward description, I would have never found her.
-That's the difference that SEO makes.
+If she didn’t share what she does with a straightforward description, I would have never found her.
+That’s the difference that SEO makes.
 Include relevant phrases that describe what you do, or your services several times throughout the main pages of your website.
 Your home page and about page are perfect places to start, and testimonials can be a great way to naturally wave in mentions of specific services.

 One note: Sharing on social media is great, but algorithms are fickle and can change in a moment.
 It’s important to put at least as much effort into publishing content on your website as on any social media platform.